soilwise-he/SoilWise-documentation/tech/docs/technical_components/soil_companion.md

 The Soil Companion targets the following user groups:

-- **Soil scientists and researchers** working with European soil health data and seeking catalogued knowledge, publications, and datasets from the SoilWise repository.
+- **Soil scientists and researchers** working with European soil health data and seeking catalogued knowledge, publications, and datasets from the SoilWise Catalogue.
 - **Agricultural experts and extension officers** looking for soil property data, field-level KPIs, and crop information to inform land management decisions.
 - **Students and educators** exploring soil science concepts through a conversational interface that provides definitions, vocabulary hierarchies, and links to authoritative sources.
 - **Farmers and land managers** (in selected regions) who want accessible field-level agricultural data such as crop history, soil physical properties, and greenness indices.